swiss-art-research-net/sari-cantaloupe/README.md

 ## Download images

-Execute the image download script via the docker container
+Execute the image download script via the docker container:

+`docker exec bso_iiif_jobs python downloadImages.py`

+The script takes two optional parameters to specify a limit (the number of images to download) and an offset (the number of the line in the csv where the download should start).
+E.g. download 10 images, starting from the 20th:

+`docker exec bso_iiif_jobs python downloadImages.py 10 20`